Davide Maltoni is a Full Professor at University of Bologna (DISI - Dept. of Computer Science and Enginnering).

 He holds three patents on Fingerprint Recognition, one patent on Videosurveillance and one patent on Augmented Reality.

-Davide Maltoni served as Associate Editor for the international journals: Pattern Recognition, IEEE Transactions on Information Forensic and Security and IEEE Transactions on Pattern Analysis Machine Intelligence.
+He served as Associate Editor for the international journals: Pattern Recognition, IEEE Transactions on Information Forensic and Security and IEEE Transactions on Pattern Analysis Machine Intelligence.

-He has been elected IAPR (International Association for Pattern Recognition) Fellow 2010.
+Davide Maltoni is IEEE Senior Member and he has been elected IAPR (International Association for Pattern Recognition) Fellow 2010.